isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 <br>
 <br>
 </p>
-<p>Mobile phones are not allowed to be used during curriculum time and will
+<p>Mobile phones are part of our daily lives and have practical benefits.
-have to be kept in the student’s locker during lesson time.
-Phones will be confiscated by teachers when misused.
-Students are only allowed to use their phones before school, during recess and after school.
+However, they can also be a source of distraction and even addiction.
+In order to help students manage their phone use, phones are not allowed in the classrooms at all times, even after school.
+Students are expected to have their phones switched off and kept in the lockers outside the classrooms when they are in class.
+Any phones found in the classrooms will be confiscated and handed to the Student Management Committee.
 <br>
 <br>
 </p>